Brissenden Park: proposal for expanding public parkland on the waterfront

 Acquisition of the two privately-held properties at 1444 and 1448 Argyle Avenue would allow the District to increase green and public spaces on the waterfront, and expand the foreshore path.

 Brissenden Park is comprised of two lots at 2519 and 2539 Rosebery Avenue, which are immediately south of the Upper Levels Highway.
-Brissenden Park has not been generally used as a public park and has not been dedicated as a park.
-There is a single family house on the property that is occupied by a caretaker.
+Brissenden Park has not been generally used as a public park.
+There is a single family house on the property.

 These lands have been identified as a possible option to sell or long-term lease to fund the purchase of the two Argyle properties.
 Various funding options have been considered and the District believes this is the most efficient use of the community’s assets, and best serves the overall community interest.